Minamidaitōjima

-Minamidaitōjima (南大東島), also spelt as Minami Daitō or Minami-Daitō, is the largest island in the Daitō Islands group southeast of Okinawa, Japan.
+Minamidaitōjima (南大東島), also spelled Minami Daitō or Minami-Daitō, is the largest island in the Daitō Islands group southeast of Okinawa, Japan.
 It is administered as part of the village of Minamidaitō, Okinawa.
 Shimajiri District, Okinawa and has a population of 2,107.
-The island is entirely cultivated for agriculture.
+The island is principally cultivated for agriculture.
 The island has no beaches but has a fishing boat harbor and three cargo and ferry ports; as well as an airport Minami Daito Airport (airport code "MMD").

 Geography

 Minamidaitōjima is a relatively isolated coralline island, located approximately 9 km south of Kitadaitōjima, the second largest island of the archipelago, and 360 km from Naha, Okinawa.
 As with the other islands in the archipelago, Minamidaitōjima is an uplifted coral atoll with a steep coastal cliff of limestone (the former fringing coral reef of the island), and a depressed center (the former lagoon of the island).
 The island is roughly oval in shape, with a circumference of about 13.52 km, length of 4.85 km and an area of 11.94 sqkm.
 The highest point is 74 m above sea level.
 The island contains several ponds in the interior, such as the Ōike-pond.